Grainspring/grainspring.github.io/_posts/2015-08-29-bind-idl-to-js-use-blink-scripts.md

 	18 };

 which can be used in javascript as global object.

 	var n = name;
 	var s = getSomething();

-##2.A exposed idl file
+## 2.exposed idl file
-sample sub exposed idl file
+sample sub exposed idl file,samplesub.idl
-samplesub.idl

 	1 [
 	3     Exposed=SampleGlobal, // point to sampleglobal.idl